Israeli Air Force Museum

 Aside the aircrafts display, a Boing 707 that was in use in Entebe operation is now part of the visitors’ center.
 The original seats are now used to watch 10 minutes’ movie about the IAF history.
 Further indoor displays are devoted to Israel’s elite rescue squad (669), the Israeli space program, and more.

-Visiting the Israeli Air Force Museum
+Touring the Israeli Air Force Museum

 The Museum operates Sunday to Thursday 8:00 to 17:00, and on Friday till 13:00.
 It is led by a devoted staff of soldiers and takes over an hour.
 Being next to Hatzerim airbase, war planes and training planes flying over the museum blend well with museum’s theme.
 Furthermore, on Jewish holidays (Sukkot and Passover) the Museum flies some of its own planes above the cheering crowds.